sleepturtle2/Music-Theory-Notes/README.md

 - In blues, it is used along with the I7 chord, ie, I7-Idim in the same bar, to add more effect

+- Of the 4 notes in a diminished chord, you can step up a semitone in any of those 4 tones, and move to resolution.
+So from one dim chord, we can have 4 resolutions.

-**Note**: Interesting fact about the diminished shape is that when you slide it up 3 frets, you still get the same chords, just different order of notes.
+- Interesting fact about the diminished shape is that when you slide it up 3 frets, you still get the same chords, just different order of notes.

 **Practice Progressions**:
 - Am | C6 | B half dim | E7 (Bossa Nova)